LUXURY PAPER PULP PACKAGING

 - Its made from the waste product of sugarcane which is turned into a paper

 - Its super eco-friendly.
 It's recyclable, degradable and food safe.

 - It looks sleek and modern due to it being molded from 1 piece of material

 - It possess many of the qualities of plastic without the environmental damage

 We make our paper pulp products in Dongguan, China, close to our paper packaging factory.
 Below is a step by step guide to how the product is produced.

 The raw material arrives from the material supplier.
-The paper comes from sugar cane because of its long fibres and fast growing ability.
-We can also use paper made from bamboo.
+The paper comes from the waste product of sugar cane which has long fibres and fast growing ability.
+We can also use paper made from bamboo or recycled corrugated boxes.
 We also re-use any wastage in the factory as a paper source.

 The paper is placed into a big blender and mixed with water and blended into a wet paper pulp.
 This is then fed through large tubes to the forming machines.